A little decadent Starbucks dupe treat : All the fun minus the eaters remorse with this copycat recipe Starbucks cranberry bliss bar

-What does the copycat Starbucks cranberry bliss bar taste like?
+What does the copycat Starbucks cranberry bliss bar recipe taste like?

 Baking seems to be pretty much a science that can go great or horribly wrong!
 Don’t worry, this is a pretty foolproof recipe even if you’re a beginner, just be sure to follow the recipe for less of a chance of error.

-Starbucks Cranberry Bliss Bar – Healthier Copycat Recipe
+Copycat Starbucks Cranberry Bliss Bar Recipe – Healthier Version

 - 1½ sticks unsalted butter (softened, not melted)

 - ½ tsp baking powder